Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 The Aux Volume Control knob (1) on the lower right of the panel raises and lowers the volume of the Aux receiver channel (12 and 13).

+The Set button (14) can be used to save the channel frequency that is currently selected by the Frequency knobs.
+The frequency will be saved as the currently selected channel.

 ### Tone Button

 The Tone Pushbutton (3) is used for transmission of a Time of Day (TOD) signal along with a tone